 Ideas for Classroom Discussions and Activities

-• Discuss: Is the Shoah a more important component of Jewish identity in Israel or in the Diaspora?
+- Discuss: Is the Shoah a more important component of Jewish identity in Israel or the Diaspora?

 LESSON PLANS, RESOURCES, AND ACTIVITIES

-Creating Memory – This arts-based program is intended to help young people encounter the Holocaust in a personal, emotional way.
-Add your name and email to the form in order to receive a free copy of the booklet, which can be used for both in-person and virtual programs.
-Created by The Lookstein Center.
+Creating Memory – This arts-based program by The Lookstein Center is intended to help young people encounter the Holocaust in a personal, emotional way.
+Add your name and email to the form to receive a free copy of the booklet, which can be used for both in-person and virtual programs.

 Educational Materials from Yad Vashem – This comprehensive page includes lesson plans, ceremony ideas, artifacts, and more.

-Teacher Resources from the Museum of Tolerance – These comprehensive resources from the Museum of Tolerance includes lesson plans, articles, and more for students of all ages.
+Teacher Resources from the Museum of Tolerance – These comprehensive resources from the Museum of Tolerance include lesson plans, articles, and more for students of all ages.

 Teaching Materials from the United States Holocaust Memorial Museum – These teaching resources include guidelines, lesson plans, and fundamentals of teaching the Holocaust.